-The Financial Aid Office understands that many students do not have the financial resources available to pay for higher education.
-We are committed to financial aid programs that ensure access and success in higher education for all students.
-We administer various types of financial aid programs including:
+The Financial Aid Office realizes that many students do not have the means to pay for higher education.
+Penn Highlands participates in financial aid assistance programs that ensure access to and success in higher education for all students.
+Those programs include the following: